SeUniVr/PLC-RE/README.md

   ./run.sh
 ```
 The results of invariant analysis will be saved in the file Daikon_Invariants/daikon_results.txt.
 This script offers a query system to target specific invariants and to specify conditional invariants.
+The user have the possibility to insert a variable name in order to display the associated invariants.
+The user can customize the [splitter info file](https://plse.cs.washington.edu/daikon/download/doc/daikon/Enhancing-Daikon-output.html#Splitter-info-file-format) **Inv_conditions.spinfo** by specifying the conditions that Daikon should use to create conditional invariants.